 As an aside, the design for each of these games came from constantly brainstorming and playing games in my head.
 I threw out a dozen or more ideas for each one I tried.
 Usually the decision was based on which ideas could be cleanly mapped to the Atari hardware.

 I started work on another game featuring the names of Antic staff members, Agent Antic, but it was all gimmick and no design.
-I didn't want to start anything else substantial, so I wrote a bunch of tech tips for Antic at $25 a pop.
+I didn't want to start anything else substantial, so I wrote a bunch of tech tips for Antic for $25 each.

 Another year of college went by.
 This was 1988.
 The Amiga and Atari ST and Mac were all going strong.
 There were new magazines for each of them.
 I was on the verge of getting an Atari ST, but caved in and got a cheap, monochrome Packard-Bell PC in January.
 It was a good choice, because it let me run Turbo Pascal without having to go to the computer lab.
 But when summer started I wrote another Atari game, partially for the money and partially because I felt like the old pro at that time.
 The game was E-Racer, another BASIC/assembly hybrid.
 For a type-in game in BASIC, it was about as slick as you could get.
 I remember cramming as much code as I could into the 256-byte "page six" area, then pausing the assembler output to write down the addresses of all the relevant variables.
 The end result used BASIC more or less as a scripting language, with the bulk of the work happening in interrupts.
 I don't recall the genesis of the design, but it involved the Electroids jumping mechanic applied to a rocket car on a horizontally scrolling track.
 E-Racer took a few weeks to write, and Antic published it in the December 1988 issue.